grettke/be2/README.md

 source "BE2HOME/be2lib.sh"
 ```

 Create a new shell and Emacs instance to check for startup errors.
 Fix any.
 Evaluate some code from the command line on the Emacs instance.
-The EXPR must be enclosed in quotes.
+The EXPR must be enclosed in quotes. *Carefully* escape your single and double quotes!

 Call `be2` stand-alone: